AstroCB/SATQOTD/README.md

 Checklist:

--Fix input mechanism for Python
+-<s>Fix input mechanism for Python</s>

--Add answering ability for Python
+-Add answering ability for Python (in progress)

--Add answer checking and explanation for Python
+-Add answer checking and explanation for Python (in progress)

--Cleanup interface for HTML
+-Cleanup interface for HTML _(Deprecated: though API format makes HTML w/ iframes impossible, I may do it in pure HTML later)_

-*Working on a proper input mechanism, which is currently commented out in the Python file; if you want to give it a go, feel free to do so.